Prenuptial Agreements

 • The duration of the marriage.

-Sections 77 and 78 state that the court can make maintenance orders.
-It will base its assessment on the means and needs of the parties and regard the degree of responsibility which the court apportions to each party for the marriage breakdown.
+1. Sections 77 and 78 states the court’s ability to issue maintenance orders.
+It will base its assessment on the parties’ means and needs and regard each side’s responsibility for the marriage’s demise.

-The court also has the power to make orders regarding the children – the welfare of the children is the paramount consideration.
+2. Section 88 outlines the court’s power to make orders regarding the children – the welfare of the children is the paramount consideration.

-Unfortunately, we do not yet have specific case law on prenuptial agreements in Malaysia.
+Unfortunately, we do not yet have specific case law on prenuptial agreements.
+To date, there is no decision on the issue of the validity of prenups in Malaysia.

-So, to answer the question, we must look at other jurisdictions and section 56 of the LRA 1976.
+So, to explore the validity and enforceability of prenups in our country, we must look at other common law jurisdictions and section 56 of LRA.

 On the face of it, prenuptial agreements are considered unenforceable based on public policy.
 Prenups are said to violate the Matrimonial Causes Act 1973.
-The argument is that it restricts the court’s powers when dealing with the division of matrimonial property.
+The argument is that it restricts and intervenes in the court’s powers when dealing with the division of matrimonial property.

 However, some cases indicate that prenuptial agreements might be relevant as a guide to the court.

-In K v K (2003) 1 FLR 120, the court stated that an injustice might be done by not considering the prenuptial agreement.
-The court continued to set out which requirements must be met when considering if the prenup is a binding agreement or not.
+In K v K (2003) 1 FLR 120, the court stated that injustice might be done by not considering the prenuptial agreement.
+The court continued determining which requirements must be met when considering whether the prenup is binding.

 These factors are: